GabrielJuniorNdlovu/GabrielJuniorNdlovu/README.md

 Computer Engineering Student
 ----------------------------

-Future Robotics and AI engineer with an ambition to build robots to change people's quality of life with the integration of robotic systems and AI in day-to-day livelihood.
-My passion for technology👨🏾‍💻 and engineering 👷🏾‍♂️🦾brought me to the University of Zimbabwe where I am currently pursuing my bachelors degree.I've been coding for over a year and despite the steep learning curve, its safe to say I've enjoyed every second of me sitting at my computer and learning different technologies and computer jargon.
+I am an aspiring Robotics and AI engineer dedicated to enhancing quality of human lives through the seamless integration of robotic systems and artificial intelligence into everyday livelihood.
+My passion for technology 👨🏾‍💻 and engineering 👷🏾‍♂️🦾 has driven me to pursue a Bachelor’s degree in Computer Engineering at the University of Zimbabwe.
+With over a year of hands-on coding experience, I have delved into diverse technologies and advanced computer science concepts, embracing the challenges and rewards of this dynamic field.
+My ultimate goal is to build innovative solutions that bridge the gap between human potential and technological advancement.

 * 🌍  I'm based in Kadoma, Zimbabwe
 * 🖥️  See my portfolio at [LinkedIn](http://www.linkedin.com/in/gabriel-junior-ndlovu-b40919247/)